gatsbyjs/gatsby/packages/gatsby-image/README.md

 ## Fragments

-GraphQL includes a concept called "query fragments" which as the name suggests are parts of queries that can be reused in multiple queries.
+GraphQL includes a concept called "query fragments".
+Which, as the name suggests, are parts of queries that can be reused in multiple queries.
 To ease building with `gatsby-image`, Gatsby image processing plugins which support `gatsby-image` ship with fragments which you can easily include in your queries.
+Note, [due to a limitation of GraphiQL](https://github.com/graphql/graphiql/issues/612), you can not currently use these fragments in the GraphiQL IDE.

 Plugins supporting `gatsby-image` currently include [gatsby-transformer-sharp](/packages/gatsby-transformer-sharp/) and [gatsby-source-contentful](/packages/gatsby-source-contentful/).